Threat Hunting Using Forensic State Analysis

 Beyond improving your monitoring and hunt processes, FSA enables entirely new use cases:

 - Laptops, mobile devices, and other transient systems not previously under management can now be validated as they come on the network

 - Systems without endpoint monitoring (due to policy, mismanagement, or tampering) can be identified and periodically assessed

 - For organizations that don’t have enough historical logs or ability to convert big data into definitive action, FSA is a huge bang for the buck

 - For consultants and IR professionals, FSA is the fastest and easiest way to perform a compromise assessment or threat hunting engagement service.
 Further, using an agentless method like Infocyte HUNT negates the need for most change management processes, significantly simplifying your engagements

-There are a multitude of reasons to incorporate FSA into your security operations process.
+There is a multitude of reasons to incorporate FSA into your security operations process.
 Ready to see for yourself?
 Click here to request a demo.